 Now that Jessica and Chris know that Branzino is Sea bass, and that Orata (Gilthead) tastes pretty good, I imagine they will try these two fish another time.

-Honestly, whether you are a fish fan or not, I very much doubt that you will regret your decision.
+Honestly, whether you are fan of fish dishes or not, I very much doubt that you will regret your decision.

 If you stick to pasta and pizza while you are in Italy, you will miss out on a lot, believe me.